accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/obligations.md

 ### Reminder of the scope of application

-#### Relevant content
+#### Concerned content

 According to Articles 1 and 2 of the [law of 28 May 2019](http://legilux.public.lu/eli/etat/leg/loi/2019/05/28/a373/jo), the public sector bodies affected by this law are as follows:

 - the State;
 - municipalities;
 - bodies governed by public law.
-According to Article 2, letter d), of the amended law of 8 April 2018 on public contracts, these are bodies with all the following characteristics
+According to article 2, letter d), of the amended law of 8 April 2018 on public procurement contracts, these are bodies with all the following characteristics:
     - it has been established for the specific purpose of meeting needs in the general interest, not having an industrial or commercial character;
     - it has legal personality; and
     - it is financed for the most part by the State, local authorities or other bodies governed by public law, or its management is subject to supervision by these authorities or bodies, or its administrative, management or supervisory body is made up of members, more than half of whom are appointed by the State, local authorities or other bodies governed by public law.
     - associations formed by one or more of these authorities or one or more of these bodies governed by public law, if these associations have been created specifically to meet needs in the general interest that are not of an industrial or commercial nature;

-This does not apply to
+This does not apply to:

 - websites and mobile applications of public service broadcasters and their subsidiaries, and of other bodies or their subsidiaries fulfilling a public service broadcasting remit;
-- websites and mobile applications of NGOs that do not provide services that are essential to the public, or services that specifically address the needs of, or are meant for, persons with disabilities.
+- websites and mobile applications of NGOs that do not provide services that are essential to the public, or services that specifically address the needs of, or are meant for, persons with disabilities;
 - websites and mobile applications of primary and secondary schools or nurseries, except for the content thereof relating to essential online administrative functions.

 Article 2 of the [law of 28 May 2019](http://legilux.public.lu/eli/etat/leg/loi/2019/05/28/a373/jo) defines what constitutes a mobile application:

-<blockquote><p>application software designed and developed, by or on behalf of public sector bodies, for use by the general public on mobile devices such as smartphones and tablets.
+<blockquote><p>Application software designed and developed, by or on behalf of public sector bodies, for use by the general public on mobile devices such as smartphones and tablets.
 It does not include the software that controls those devices (mobile operating systems) or hardware.</p></blockquote>

 #### Exempt content